KristianHolsheimer/basic_algorithms/README.md

 This repo contains the codes of some basic algorithms written in C++.
 I'm writing these codes as part of an online course about algorithms.

 I've been wanting to learn a lower-level computer language for quite some time, which is the reason I'm forcing myself to write in C++.
-(By the way, by "lower level" I mean lower level compared to Python, which I'm most familiar with.)
+(By the way, by "lower level" I mean lower level compared to Python.)

 **Note:** I'm completely new to the world of C++, so any pointers (pun intended) are very much appreciated!
 So please, feel free to contact me: **kristian.holsheimer@gmail.com**.